 Recipe adapted from Milk Street.

 *To make this recipe with white basmati rice instead: Cook the lentils in the boiling water first for about 10 minutes (until somewhat softened on the outside/still firm in the middle), then add the rice and cook until both lentils and rice are tender, about 25 minutes.

 **Lentil notes: You want to use standard-issue brown or green lentils, not red or yellow lentils or fancy French green or black beluga lentils.
-Those have different cooking times, which won’t work with these instructions.
+Those all have different cooking times, which won’t work with these instructions.
 If you want to use a different type of lentil for this recipe, cook it in a separate pot from the rice, then stir them together before serving (canned lentils would simply need to be rinsed and drained before using).

 Prepare in advance: This recipe is a great candidate for making ahead.
 You could gently reheat the lentil and rice mixture and onions (reserve fresh herbs for the end), or just let it warm to room temperature.